Network Centrality and Clustering

 • in a social network, who are the most influential individuals?

-• in the Web, which pages are more informative?
+• on the Web, which pages are more informative?

 • in road network, which intersections are most heavily used?